 Executive leaders and sponsors will need to move to the ‘front-seat’ to play a more direct and impactful role in influencing the workforce to embrace cognitive and AI technologies.

-Melissa has 28 years of business & digital transformation and is recognized as a Top 25 Global Consultant.
-She is a founding member of the Women in Data and AI (WLDA) and hosts a podcast exploring the uses of AI.
-Recognized as a trusted advisor, global speaker, instructor, and mentor, Melissa is a visionary who recognizes the importance of how data strategy, technology, automation, and the stakeholder experience are critical to meeting the needs of tomorrow and beyond.
+Melissa has 28 years of business & digital transformation experience and was recently recognized as Top 25 Global Consultants and Top Data Consultant, by Chief Data Officer Magazine.
+A founding member of Women in Data and AI (WLDA), Melissa is a visionary who recognizes the importance of how data strategy, technology, automation, and the stakeholder experience are critical to meeting the needs of tomorrow and beyond.